varnish/Varnish-Book/varnish_book.rst

    A reverse proxy is a proxy server that appears to clients as an ordinary server.
    Varnish stores (caches) files or fragments of files in memory that are used to reduce the response time and network bandwidth consumption on future, equivalent requests.
    Varnish is designed for modern hardware, modern operating systems and modern work loads.

    ..
-Benefits:

-   Varnish is flexible because you can configure it and write your own caching policies in its Varnish Configuration Language (VCL).
-   VCL is a domain specific language based on C.
-   VCL is then translated to C code and compiled, therefore Varnish executes lightning fast.
-   Varnish has shown itself to work well both on large (and expensive) servers and tiny appliances.

-   ..
 Varnish use